wrightbrent/resume/README.md

     * created Ansible playbooks to deploy all customizations including layered products to newly built servers
     * Provided support for problem tickets - first and back line of support
     * Worked with many application teams to customize environments to their specifications
+    * Often altered the shift I would work in order to perform highly complex upgrades/procedures during off-hours
     * Created / supported PowerHA clusters ranging in size between 2 and 8 nodes
     * supported 4 Tivoli System Automation 12-node clusters
     * Created / supported many 2 and 3 node Oracle RAC clusters using ASM disks.